Run Docker on Windows without Docker Desktop

 Step 1: Install Docker in WSL

-First, we need to install Docker within our WSL Linux distribution.
+First, we need to install Docker on WSL Linux distribution.
 Open your WSL terminal and follow the instructions here, assuming you’re using Ubuntu:

 Step 2: Install Docker CLI on Windows